 - Complex, affecting awareness or memory of events before, during, and immediately after the seizure, and affecting behavior

 Partial seizures are the most common type of seizure in people 1 year and older.
 In people older than 65 who have blood vessel disease of the brain or brain tumors, partial seizures are very common.

 People with complex partial seizures may or may not remember any or all of the symptoms or events during the seizure.

 Depending on where in the brain the seizure starts, symptoms can include:

-- Abnormal muscle contraction, such as abnormal head movements
+- Abnormal muscle contraction, such as abnormal head or limb movements

 - Staring spells, sometimes with repetitive movements such as picking at clothes or lip smacking

 - Eyes moving from side to side

 - Abnormal sensations, such as numbness, tingling, crawling sensation (like ants crawling on the skin)

 - Hallucinations, seeing, smelling, or sometimes hearing things that are not there